 The following tables summarize our financial data as of the dates and for the periods indicated.
 We operate on a 52- or 53-week fiscal year ending on the Thursday on or preceding December 31.
 When a 53-week fiscal year occurs, we report the additional week in the fiscal fourth quarter.
 Fiscal 2012, fiscal 2013, fiscal 2014 and fiscal 2016 included 52 weeks and ended on December 27, 2012 ("fiscal 2012"), December 26, 2013 ("fiscal 2013"), December 25, 2014 ("fiscal 2014") and December 29, 2016 ("fiscal 2016"), respectively.
 Fiscal 2015 was comprised of 53 weeks and ended on December 31, 2015 ("fiscal 2015").
 Fiscal 2017 will include 52 weeks and will end on December 28, 2017 ("fiscal 2017").
 Our first fiscal quarter consists of thirteen weeks for fiscal 2016 and fiscal 2017, respectively.
 The summary historical consolidated statements of operations data for fiscal 2014, 2015 and 2016 and the related summary balance sheet data as of fiscal 2015 and 2016 year end, have been derived from our audited consolidated financial statements and related notes contained elsewhere in this prospectus.
-The summary historical consolidated statement of operations data for fiscal 2012 and 2013 and the summary balance sheet data as of fiscal 2012, 2013 and 2014 year end have been derived from our audited consolidated financial statements included in this prospectus.
-The summary consolidated statements of operations data for the thirteen weeks ended March 31, 2016 and March 30, 2017, and the related balance sheet data as of March 30, 2017 have been derived from our unaudited consolidated interim financial statements included elsewhere in this prospectus and which have been prepared on a basis consistent with our annual audited consolidated financial statements.
-In the opinion of management, such unaudited consolidated financial data include all adjustments (consisting only of normally recurring adjustments) necessarily indicative of results for a full year.
+The summary historical consolidated financial statements of operations data for fiscal 2012 and 2013 and the summary balance sheet data as of fiscal 2012, 2013 and 2014 year end have been derived from our audited consolidated financial statements included in this prospectus.
+The summary consolidated statements of operations data for the thirteen weeks ended March 31, 2016 and March 30, 2017, and the related balance sheet data as of March 30, 2017 have been derived from our unuadited consolidated interim financial statements included elsewhere in this prospectus and which have been prepared on a basis consistent with our annual audited consolidated interim financial statements.
+In the opinion of management, such unaudited consolidated financial data include all adjustments (consisting only of normally recurring adjustments) necessary for a fair presentation.
+Historical results are not indicative of the results to be expected in th